rurounijones/bsf-scraper/README.md

 ## Contributing

+This script comes with an rspec test suite.
+Any contributions should be tested.

+You can run the tests with either:

+    rake spec

+or

+    rake

+The basic contribution flow is as follows:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)